celiamorse/PLP/README.md

 You use the var keyword to let the compiler infer the type (ex: var myVar = "Hello";).

 ## Mixed Type Operations in C#:
-In C#, you can mix different types of data in operations, like adding an integer and a float
+In C#, you can mix different types of data in operations, like adding an integer and a float.

 When you mix types, C# automatically converts them to a compatible type.
 For example, adding an integer and a float gives you a float as the result.